arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ### Task 3

 Create a class like the [`TemperatureConversion`](#temperatureConversion) class, but for converting angles between degrees and radians.
 Creat a client class to test it.

+## Bonus Tasks

+### Task 4

+Expand your program from Task 1 to also print the angles in the triangle, in both degrees and radians.
+You might find the [law of cosines](https://en.wikipedia.org/wiki/Law_of_cosines) useful.

+### Task 5

+Write a class containing a method which finds takes as an argument an integer and finds the corresponding [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number).
+This will require either a loop or [recursion](https://en.wikipedia.org/wiki/Recursion).

+Create a client class to test this method.

+### Task 6

+Create a class containing a method called `reverseString` which takes as input a `String` and returns that same `String`, backwards.

+This will require a loop, and the `String`'s `charAt` method.

+You may also want to check out the [`StringBuilder`](https://docs.oracle.com/javase/8/docs/api/java/lang/StringBuilder.html), because repeatedly adding to `String`'s using concatenation is bad practice (it requires reallocation of memory for the entire `String` on each addition).